 Because when you try reducing the spice, your dish won’t come out as tasty and right.
 It’s so frustrating.
 Especially, when you want to cook this dish for a family with young children like mine.

 Therefore, I’ve tried and tested mixing my own spices.
 Many times.
 And now I’m happy with the recipe I’m sharing here.

 This recipe will teach you how to cook Murgh Achari (Murgh = chicken, achari = pickle) from scratch.
 So that you can always adjust its spiciness according to your liking without sacrificing the overall spice proportion.

 So you will have a well-balanced spice in your pickle chicken curry.

 What it is that the dish has the pickle aroma and taste.

-And the recipe from scratch I’m sharing here is the Murgh Achari (= Achari chicken = pickled chicken).
+And there are many recipes of Achari according to its main ingredients.
 God willing, I will share the other Achari dishes one by one.

 In essence, there’s not much difference in making this dish from most curries.
 You just need more variety of spices to create the taste of the pickle.

-As I mentioned above, you need more varieties of spices for this pickled chicken.
-So apart from the usual spices of ground coriander, ground cumin, turmeric powder, red chilli powder and ginger garlic paste, you also need anise seed powder, fenugreek seed powder (Ajwain), fennel seed powder (Saunf), dried-mango powder (Amchoor), and whole five spices (Panch Phoran).
+So, apart from the chicken, you will need ground coriander, ground cumin, turmeric powder, red chilli powder and ginger garlic paste.
+You also need anise seed powder, fenugreek seed powder (Ajwain), fennel seed powder (Saunf), dried-mango powder (Amchoor), and five whole spices (Panch Phoran).

 How to make Achari Chicken